Add To Favorites

 On watercolor paper, use black Crayola® Crayon to outline an imaginary whale sighting, including ocean waters and sky in the background.
 Draw wavy lines to indicate the water's motion.
 To make water bubbles, cover small circles with white crayon.

 Cover your work area with recycled newspaper.
-Using Crayola Watercolor Brushes, wet the paper with clear water.
+Using a paintbrush, wet the paper with clear water.
 Add drops of water to Crayola Washable Watercolors.
 Paint each area of the crayon drawing with a bright watercolor wash.
 Mix and vary colors.
 Dry.

 Hold an imaginary whale watch to identify the whales in their paintings.
 Post a number on each one.
 Identify the whale species based on structural characteristics included by the artist.